 What fitness providers are thinking:

 This shift is not going unnoticed by the industry.
-A survey of a sample of Move’s fitness providers reveals that 92% are planning to continue their delivery of online and livestreamed classes.
-48% said that the income from live-streaming has been vital during lockdown.
+A survey of a sample of Move’s fitness providers reveals that 92% are planning to continue their delivery of online and live-streamed classes.
+Around 48% said that the income from live-streaming has been vital during lockdown.

 Alister Rollins, CEO and founder of Move, commented: “We believe the mass adoption of at-home exercise will actually strengthen the broader industry as facilities start to open.
 Customers are going to be more active as long as they can still access at-home classes from their operator because of the convenience even if in-person visits might drop because of social distancing.
 More overall activity will result in increased loyalty and reduced churn."